-Education: WSSC Water conducts free environmental education programming for over 2,500 school-aged children a year.
-Through partnerships with local school districts and environmental non-profit organizations WSSC Water assists with the professional development of over 100 educators a year.
-Educators learn about issues facing local waterways and the importance of source water protection, as well as how to bring these topics into their classroom.
+Education: WSSC Water conducts free environmental education programming for more than 2,500 school-aged children a year.
+Through partnerships with local school districts and environmental non-profit organizations WSSC Water staff have assisted with the professional development of over 200 educators.
+Educators learn about issues facing local waterways, the importance of source water protection, and how to bring these topics into their classrooms.
+In partnership with a local school district, WSSC Water provided resources and training to 150 high school biology teachers on the impacts of winter salting on source water.